One for someone who has strangely become a bit of a hero to me for his consistently socially positive media comments of recent years.

 Tuesday, March 26, 2019

 Really to get an idea of what this was like you just have to listen to the album My Bloody Valentine were still touring at the time, their breakthrough, Isn't Anything which had come out well over a year previously.
-But play it very, very loud and imagine yourself locked in a synthesis of bodies of teens and early twenties that feels as if it is genuinely becoming a sea.
+But play it very, very loud and imagine yourself locked in a mass of bodies of teens and early twenties that feels as if it is genuinely becoming a sea.
 Or else just go the whole hog and listen to it underwater.

 The music and vibe given off by My Bloody Valentine at that point in time had an incredible essence.
 They were doing something genuinely new but strangely indefinable, from the moment they released the You Made Me Realise EP on Creation in 1988.
 They actually seemed on the cusp of an extraordinary breakthrough.